OctopusDeploy/docs/docs/installation/troubleshooting.md

 - C# and F# scripts do not support long filenames.
 - Windows limits the each component of the path to 255 characters.
-- Due to how we store and transfer packages, PackageIds are limited to 100 characters and Package Id and Version combined to 216 characters.
+- Due to how we store and transfer packages, PackageIDs are limited to 100 characters and Package ID and Version combined to 216 characters.
 - The package extraction path (`<TentacleApplicationDirectory>\<PackageId>\<Version>`) must be less than 256 characters long.
 - The path to the directory of any script file being run by the deployment must be less than 256 characters long.